einarwh/escher-workshop/README.md

 <img src="files/letter-f-arrows.svg" width="199" height="199">

 Open `Box.elm` to see that a box is defined by three vectors: `a`, `b` and `c`.
 The red arrow is the `a` vector, which points from the origin (0, 0) to the bottom left corner of the box.
 The orange arrow is the `b` vector, which points from the bottom left corner to the bottom right corner, and spans out the box horizontally.
-The purple arrow points from the bottom left corner to the top left corner, and spans it out vertically.
+The purple arrow is the `c` vector and points from the bottom left corner to the top left corner, and spans it out vertically.
 (What about the top right corner?
 It is implicitly defined by vectors `b` and `c` - you can get there from the bottom left corner if you follow `b` and then `c` or vice versa.)

 Speaking of vectors: you might want to take a look at `Vector.elm` as well.
-Our vectors have two dimensions, `x` and `y`.
+The vectors have two dimensions, `x` and `y`.
 You can add vectors together (by adding up the `x` and `y` dimensions separately), negate a vector (effectively have it pointing the other way) and subtract a vector from another.
 You can also scale a vector by some factor; a factor of 2 doubles it, a factor of 0.5 makes it half as long.
 And finally you can calculate the vector's length or magnitude.

 And that's about it for theory.
 Do you feel ready?
 You are ready.
 It's time to start doing some exercises!